 Can you write your own will?

-Can you write your own will, say on the computer, printed it out, sign it and put it in your important papers documents?
 Yes, and no. Wills have to be executed in a particular way to be legal.
 You can't just write something down and sign it.
-It has to be witnesses in a precise way.
+It has to be witnessed in a precise way.
 It ought to be self-proving, which requires a notary.
 To do it yourself you need witnesses and a notary.
 Then there is the possibility that you attempt to do something in your will that the law does not allow, like giving something to an heir and then prohibiting him from ever selling or getting rid of it.
 You either give it to him outright or you have to use some complicated legal device for you to keep a string on it after you are dead.

 What your lawyer needs to know when creating your will.

 You don't need to bring all your financial records, income tax returns, deeds, mortgages, and 401(k) and pension statements with you when you go to an attorney to make a will.
 S/he doesn't need specific detailed information about your property.
 He does need to know, more or less, how much your estate is worth and what's in it.
 But you can tell him these things without having to prove it to him.
 He will take your word for it.
 The amount of your estate will determine whether you need any kind to estate tax planning.